data-mie/dbt-cloud-cli/README.md

 ## dbt-cloud job delete

 This command deletes a job in a dbt Cloud project.
 Note that this command uses an undocumented v3 API endpoint.
+For more information on the command and its arguments, run `dbt-cloud job delete --help`.

 ### Usage